vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Setup training for the ViT on another account and started training.
 Currently at epoch 3 with 89% val accuracy, a little lower than swin-hvit and I guess I can let it run after checking out as well.
 Though I doubt it will perform better than the Hybrid model.
 Also created a 3rd account but it needs some verification and time before I can use the accelerator, so I will fully set that up by tomorrow.
 I suppose running 2-3 experiments parallelly will speed things up

+## 21/2/2026

+Finished training till 10 epochs.
+The test accuracy is 87.5% with Leaf smut f1 at 0.64.
+So its just slightly worse than Swin-HViT.
+Hmm.
+I wonder how tiny performs.
+Setup training for Swin tiny and currently at epoch 2 with val accuracy of 90%

+Swin tiny completed training and it actually showed better results than ViT base at 88%.
+But I see that Leaf smut F1 is horrible at 0.12.
+So the overall accuracy was  better but that one class was still quite bad.
+Is this a problem with the width (tiny) or the architecture?
+I'll run ViT-tiny as well and see how it performs

+ViT tiny isn't officially uploaded by google (the other one was a community upload which we could potentially test later), but there is a close alternative in facebook's deit tiny.
+It's the same architecture but with a different distillation method.
+Set up the code and started training

+deit tiny finished training at 81% accuracy and an okayish F1 for that class of 0.29.
+Hmm, so a smaller one didn't help.
+I can compare the architectures of these ViTs with the one used by the diffusion paper and see how they differ exactly to implement the bottleneck.
+Also setup the 3rd account.
+Currently looking through the paper's codebase to see their architecture.
+Once there is a direction, I will start implementing and training.
+Meanwhile, I can run ViT large.
+Currently training that.

+vit large takes about as long per epoch as swin-hvit.
+Pretty heavy. currently at 91% val accuracy.
+As for the bottlenecked implementation, it's called JiT (Just an Image Transformer).
+The name comes from how the Diffusion space has been building highly complex approaches like latent space autoencoders, velocity losses, and other things, when this approach is just a transformer with a bottleneck at the beginning, large patch sizes, and it does x-prediction (relevant in diffusion, not so much here).
+I could try 2 things: Just adding 2 linear layers at the beginning for a bottleneck eg. 768 -> 32 -> 768 or maybe something more lenient.
+Or this combined with patch sizes of 32x32 instead of the current 16.
+The outcome can be either very good or horrible.
+It is possible that the model ends up ignoring the small lesion features in the patches if they are large and are drowned out.
+The hope is that it does the opposite, which I believe can be possible.
+I will begin with implementing this.